 Against the backdrop of rigorous mathematical equations stands the poetry of metaphors.
-Terms like flashes, butterfly effect, cosmic censorship, and moonshine, are first and foremost metaphors that a larger audience is thankful to have in order to catch a glimpse of what lies beyond our earthly life.
+Terms like flashes, butterfly effect, cosmic censorship, and moonshine are first and foremost metaphors that a larger audience is thankful to have to catch a glimpse of what lies beyond our earthly life.
 Hypotheses are meant to be proved or disproved.
 They continue to resonate and leave behind a trail of academic papers.
 The cosmic censorship was formulated by Roger Penrose to assert that “one cannot see the singularity itself from outside.
 In particular, it implies that there is some region that cannot send signals to external infinity.”
 (The Nature of Space and Time, p.29, Princeton University Press, 2010)

-“Beyond” is one of those words that just wants you to push the door to the unknown and take a mental or visual peek at what, exactly, is beyond.
+“Beyond” is one of those words that just wants you to push the door to the unknown and take a mental or visual peek at what is beyond.
 Could time and consciousness really be the same?
 I ask.
 Consciousness defines a continuous flow.
-Even when, in the present moment, our mind stops wandering between the past and the future, our heartbeats, our lungs breathe the air in and out, and our ears hear sounds of motion that are evidence for the existence of consciousness and the passing of time.
+Even when, in the present moment, our mind stops wandering between the past and the future, our heartbeats, our lungs breathe the air in and out, and our ears hear sounds of motion that are evidence of the existence of consciousness and the passing of time.
 Some might say that time is an illusion.
-We wonder then if it is because of our deluded brain or whether we have not quite yet reached a level of understanding sufficient enough to see our Universe as it really is.
+We wonder then if it is because of our deluded brain or whether we have not yet reached a level of understanding sufficient to see our Universe as it really is.
 As far as we can remember, humans have been wondering about a time before time.
 Some say that time existed before the Big Bang and that it hardly was a beginning, just a rebound.
 Time preceded time.

 A key question in the study of cosmological singularities is whether quantum gravity mediates a bounce from a big crunch.
 Is a cosmological singularity a true end to spacetime or is there another semiclassical region of spacetime before a big bang or after a big crunch?